Skip to content

 Carbon Mitigation Policy Advocacy

 Creating a standard set of rules for reducing carbon over time creates a fair and predictable framework for managing large assets toward the net zero target.
 The GRC supports specific city and state policy initiatives that align with the recommendations and goals outlined in the Climate Ready Boston and Carbon Free Boston reports.
-Policies recently enacted and currently in progress include:
+Policies enacted and currently in progress include: